nsrau/azure-docs.it-it/articles/active-directory/conditional-access/controls.md

 ### <a name="deleting-custom-controls"></a>Eliminazione di controlli personalizzati

-Per eliminare un controllo personalizzato, è necessario assicurarsi che non è in uso in qualsiasi criterio di accesso condizionale.
+To delete a custom control, you must first ensure that it isn’t being used in any Conditional Access policy.
 Al termine della procedura:

 1. Passare all'elenco di controlli personalizzati
 1. Fare clic su ...